-Employees who have suffered a compensable injury, meaning that the authorized treating physician has determined it to be work-related, may be entitled to receive the medical and wage replacement benefits as prescribed by the Tennessee Workers’ Compensation Law.
-Workers’ Compensation benefits are not provided by this Bureau.
-Instead, they are provided by employers through their insurance providers or third party administrators (TPAs).
+Employees who have suffered a compensable injury, meaning that the authorized treating physician has determined it to be work-related, may be entitled to receive the medical and wage replacement benefits as prescribed by the Tennessee workers’ compensation law.

 Temporary and part-time workers may be eligible to receive benefits; and, you don’t have to be a legal resident of the United States to receive most of them.